bradley499/real_lang/SYNTAX.md

 Each if based statement will execute one after the other, in order to find a match.
 Unlike loops, if based statements cannot be nested within another if statement directly; but other ways of getting nested logic from if statements would be to use [functions](#Functions).

 ## Return registers
 What are return registers, you may ask?
-Well return registers are an important part of the Real langauge.
+Well return registers are an important part of the Real language.
 Return registers are where the values that are returned from: a function, or any command; are stored for later use.
 There are 4 return registers, and from each time something is returned into the return registers, the values are then shifted along to the next register.
 Well then, what happens when the last register is shifted?
-The value fourth/last register is disgarded, as it is being replaced by the value from the third.
+The value fourth/last register is discarded, as it is being replaced by the value from the third.
 To access the values from the return registers, you can use the constant reference to the register's addresses, which values will return the value within the defined register, the following are examples of return register addresses: `rtv`, `rtv1`, `rtv2`, `rtv3`, `rtv4`; there are 4 return register addresses, but there are 5 ways to access them; `rtv` and `rtv1` will always return the value from the first register, `rtv` can be considered to be the default return register value as it will exclusively always be the most latest thing that was returned.

 ## Functions
 A function is a part of any program, that will perform a task; typically a repeated task where it wouldn't make any sense to keep writing out the same large portion of code.
 A function can be called from another function, and even be nested (up to 5000 functions can be nested within each other).
-A function can also be provided with a set of parameters, which can be used to perform further calculations within the funtion.
+A function can also be provided with a set of parameters, which can be used to perform further calculations within the function.
 Here is an example of a function that sets the return registers to an incrementing value.

 	example:
 		set 1